csvl/SEMA/README.md

 Global parameter:
-  concrete_target_is_local      Use a local GDB server instead of using cuckoo (default : False) print_syscall        print the syscall found print_address        print the address csv_file             Name of the csv to save the experiment data plugin_enable        enable the plugins set to true in the config.ini file approximate          Symbolic approximation is_packed            Is the binary packed ? (default : False) timeout              Timeout in seconds before ending extraction (default : 600) string_resolve       Do we try to resolv references of string (default : False) memory_limit         Skip binary experiment when memory > 90% (default : False) log_level            Level of log, can be INFO, DEBUG, WARNING, ERROR (default : INFO) family               Family of the malware (default : Unknown) exp_dir              Name of the directory to save SCDG extracted (default : Default) binary_path          Path to the binary or directory fast_main            Jump directly into the main function
+  concrete_target_is_local      Use a local GDB server instead of using cuckoo (default : False) print_syscall                 Print the syscall found print_address                 Print the address csv_file                      Name of the csv to save the experiment data plugin_enable                 Enable the plugins set to true in the config.ini file approximate                   Symbolic approximation is_packed                     Is the binary packed ? (default : False, not yet supported) timeout                       Timeout in seconds before ending extraction (default : 600) string_resolve                Do we try to resolv references of string (default : True) log_level                     Level of log, can be INFO, DEBUG, WARNING, ERROR (default : INFO) family                        Family of the malware (default : Unknown) exp_dir                       Name of the directory to save SCDG extracted (default : Default) binary_path                   Relative path to the binary or directory (has to be in the database folder) fast_main                     Jump directly into the main function

 Plugins:
   plugin_env_var          Enable the env_var plugin